acend/helm-basics-training/content/en/docs/05.0/_index.md

 The host value seems to be incorrect:

 ```
-Error: release myrelease failed: Ingress.extensions "myrelease-error-chart" is invalid: spec.rules[0].host: Invalid value: "helmtechlab-errorchart-[USER].phoenix.mobicorp.ch": a DNS-1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character (e.g. 'example.com', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*')
+Error: release myrelease failed: Ingress.extensions "myrelease-error-chart" is invalid: spec.rules[0].host: Invalid value: "helmtechlab-errorchart-<namespace>.phoenix.mobicorp.ch": a DNS-1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character (e.g. 'example.com', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*')
 ```

-If you look closely, you'll notice that the placeholder `[USER]` is still in the host's value.
+If you look closely, you'll notice that the placeholder `<namespace>` is still in the host's value.
 This does not correspond to hostname conventions.
 The file `templates/ingress.yaml` reveals that the host's value is defined in the `values.yaml` file.
 Fix the `host` value.

 #### Deployment image tag